 Camp whistle & grass sample

 Saint Agnes Camp in Wurtsboro, NY became the Neverland of my dreams for seven years.
 For the past forty five years it was a memory.
 When I Googled St. Agnes Villa Camp, www. cybernuns.com popped up.
 How very strange.
 Ok, so click “contact”, send the “I went there too.” email and voila, special effects - electricity and lightening, trees, fields and a lake pop out of the floor and we are in the business of VERITAS!
 The true stories of Sandra Filippucci and Jane Bubnis.
 What you read is what you get.
-Welcome aboard the Pirate’s Ship Peter Pan!
+Welcome aboard the Pirate’s Ship Peter Pan!--Jane

 ________________________________________